 Elegant, Economical, Easy to Install

-This is a 6 metre white powder coated untapered aluminium flagpole supplied complete with finial (knob on top) with built-in pulley, halyard, flag clips, tie-off cleat, and what we call a spigot, a 1.5 metre galvanised steel pipe which is concreted into the ground half a metre, and the metre that stands out of the ground is packed to the inside diameter of the pole, so that when the concrete sets the pole is simply lowered over the spigot and secured with a small set screw that we fit.
+The popular standard 6m flagpole is a 6 metre high with white powder-coated untapered aluminium pole supplied complete with finial (knob on top) with built-in pulley, halyard, flag clips, tie-off cleat, and what we call a spigot, a 1.5 metre galvanised steel pipe which is concreted into the ground half a metre, and the metre that stands out of the ground is packed to the inside diameter of the pole.
+When the concrete sets the pole is simply lowered over the spigot and secured with a small set screw that we fit.
 We supply everything except the concrete (although we can install it for a fee if you wish).

 The flagpole is supplied fully rigged with the halyard as an endless loop.
 One flag clip on the halyard is adjustable so that the flag can be clipped on more taut than the halyard between the clips, which means the flag will dress as a neat “tight sheet”.
 Refer also to How to Rig a Flagpole